zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

     The application runs using the credentials for your authenticated Azure session to connect to your project and create and run the agent.

+1. When asked what to do with the expenses data, enter the following prompt:

+    ```
+   Submit an expense claim
+    ```

+1. When the application has finished, review the output.
+The agent should have composed an email for an expenses claim based on the data that was provided.

     > **Tip**: If the app fails because the rate limit is exceeded.
 Wait a few seconds and try again.
 If there is insufficient quota available in your subscription, the model may not be able to respond.

-1. When the application has finished, review the output.
-The agent should have composed an email for an expenses claim based on the data that was provided.

 ## Summary